 Or: Locating the badass Indian pirate princess

-Being somewhat familiar with Mediterranean piracy, as well as the history of Indian Ocean trade, I dared to bridge these two topics to find out a little more about pirates in the Indian Ocean.
+Being somewhat familiar with the piracy and slavery in the Mediterranean, as well as the history of Indian Ocean trade, I dared to bridge these two topics to find out a little more about pirates in the Indian Ocean.
 This article is the result of my research, outlining the history, politics and feuds along the Indian West Coast.

 the history of piracy in the Indian Ocean

-“To fully understand any economic system, we need to go beyond the formal regulated and recorded economy, to also examine the informal, unregulated, and illegal”
+“To fully understand any economic system, we need to go beyond the formal regulated and recorded economy, to also examine the informal, unregulated, and illegal.”
+(Antony 2010)

 K. M. Pannikar wrote 1945 that the pre-colonial Indian Ocean was peaceful, with freedom of trade and navigation.
 A view also presented in Lakshmi Subramanian’s article “The forgotten history of piracy in the Indian Ocean”.
 However, the history of the western Indian Ocean shows that piracy went hand-in-hand with maritime trade and travel since the very beginning.
 Especially from the 12th Century onwards, when the seaborne trade expanded, piratic activities flourished as well.
 Contemporary accounts of travel and trade are riddled with reports of pirate encounters, as seen in the Surat Factory Records, a valuable source on piracy during the East India Company.
 What piracy in the Indian Ocean still makes a controversial topic among historians to this day, is the eurocentric view of what a “pirate” actually is:

-“Maritime violence in Asian waters before the Sixteenth Century has been downplayed, because it does not conform to archetypes based in Europe’s historical experience of Mediterranean corsairing or Caribbean privateering. […] As a result, Indian Ocean pirates are more likely to be portrayed as pests than as political actors”
+“Maritime violence in Asian waters before the Sixteenth Century has been downplayed, because it does not conform to archetypes based in Europe’s historical experience of Mediterranean corsairing or Caribbean privateering. […] As a result, Indian Ocean pirates are more likely to be portrayed as pests than as political actors.”
+(Prange 2011)

 Because of a perceived lack of organization or agency, Asian piracy has not been taken as serious as that of other regions in the world.
 But pirates were not just parasites.
 More often than not, they had agreements with merchants and political powers or were a direct threat to their authority.
 And as such, they contributed in the formation of the political and social landscape in the area and were a huge factor of resistance against European rule.